 Yes, employee drug testing is absolutely legal.
 The legislation around employee drug testing is ever-changing and varies from state to state.
 Employers will need to familiarize themselves with their state laws and should consult legal counsel regarding building an employee drug testing policy and compliance.
 No matter what state you trade in your drug testing policy will need to include the following three best practice guidelines:

 - All applicants must be advised in advance that pre-employment drug testing is part of the selection process

 - Drug tests must be conducted by a state-certified lab

 - All applicants for the same role must undergo the same type of test.

 Employee Drug Testing

 Employee drug testing is legal and can be an important workplace safety and risk mitigation process for many employers.
 Not only will drug tests mitigate risks but it will also save you business time and money.
-If you liked this article on employee drug testing, make sure you check out our business blog page.
+If you liked this article on employee drug testing, make sure you check out our Law category page for additional insights.